Days 1 & 2 UK - Perth

 Day 24 Great Barrier Reef

-All you have to do now is relax and soak up the sun in Port Douglas.
+All you have to do now is relax!
 However, if you want to see more, a ride on the Kuranda Railway is an option today to see the Atherton Tablelands.

 Your first stop will be the Skyrail Rainforest Cableway, where you'll glide over and through heritage rainforest.
 After free time in the village of Kuranda, you'll take a journey on the Kuranda Scenic Railway with the Barron Falls just one of the incredible highlights.